Tagline: You can’t keep a good cop dead.

-It begins like any run-of-the-mill action movie and descends into anything but, wryly taking the mantle of tried-and-tested before turning it around and rubbing your face in the punchline.
-On the surface of things it is a movie about two cop buddies, one straight-edged and acerbic, the other a randy meathead with a penchant for the reckless and lowbrow.
-We have a disgruntled ex-wife, an exasperated police Captain, a fiendish villain in cahoots with the Chinese Mafia – just about every genre trope you would expect from lazy B-movie tripe.
+While movie’s such as Alien Nation gave us concepts that attempted to freshen that formula in a nigh-on fraudulent fashion, Dead Heat begins as a run-of-the-mill action movie before evolving into something else entirely, wryly taking the mantle of tried-and-tested before rubbing our faces in the punchline.
+On the surface of things, it is as strictly formulaic as they come.
+It is a movie about two polar opposites, one straight-edged and acerbic, the other a randy meathead with a penchant for the reckless and lowbrow.
+We have a disgruntled ex-wife, an exasperated police captain, a fiendish villain in cahoots with the Chinese mafia—just about every genre trope you would expect from a cop romp of this variety.

-Following a stint of robberies by a seemingly invincible gang of thieves, Detectives Roger Mortis (Williams) and Doug Bigelow (Piscopo) head to the morgue where they discover that the criminals in question have in fact been dead before, undergoing full autopsies before rising to head into the night.
-According to Roger’s ex-wife and resident coroner Rebecca (Kirkconnell), the returning undead are full of Sulfathiazole, an organosulfur compound which has been ordered in massive quantities by Dante Pharmaceuticals, and which may be a source of human reanimation – something she presumably learned at a medical school for the criminally insane.
+Following a stint of robberies by a seemingly invincible gang of thieves, Detectives Roger Mortis (get it?) and Doug Bigelow head to the morgue, where they discover that the criminals in question have in fact been dead before, undergoing full autopsies before rising to head into the night.
+According to Roger’s ex-wife and resident coroner Rebecca (Kirkconnell), the returning undead are full of Sulfathiazole, an organosulfur compound which has been ordered in massive quantities by Dante Pharmaceuticals, and which may be a source of human reanimation, something she presumably learned at a medical school for the criminally insane.

 After revealing that she too is a zombie who had been promised eternal life, Randi begins to wither and melt into a lip-dripping stew.
 Wracked with guilt following her constant lies and misleading tactics, her decaying skull even manages to repent, unhindered by the fact that it possesses neither a tongue nor vocal chords – or even a brain for that matter.